 5 Misconceptions About Babywearing for New Moms

-Benefits of babywearing
+Benefits of Babywearing

 Benefits include:

-• Prevention of flat head syndrome
+- Prevention of flat head syndrome

-• Can stabilize the baby’s heart rate and body temperature
+- Can stabilize the baby’s heart rate and body temperature

-• Offers freedom and convenience for caregivers
+- Offers freedom and convenience for caregivers

-• Can make breastfeeding in public easier
+- Can make breastfeeding in public easier

 Among many other things.
 Click here to read more about the benefits of babywearing.

-1. Babywearing is only for babies
+1. Babywearing is Only for Babies

 False!
 This babywearing misconception couldn’t be further from the truth.
-It should be called “baby and kiddo wearing,” really.
+It could be called “baby and kiddo wearing,” really.
 Whether your baby was just born or is 5 years old, wearing your child is handy (just in different ways).

 Have a sensory-sensitive child?
-Holding him tight in a wrap works as well as a pressurized blanket or shirt.
+Holding him tight in a wrap works as well as a pressurized blanket or shirt!

 As long as you’re using the product properly, as it is meant to be used, and remain cautious and alert (as you should at all times with your little one anyway), it’s safe.
 The chance of a child falling out of a carrier or wrap is about as likely as falling out of a stroller.
 It happens if the baby or child isn’t properly secured within, or if the parent isn’t paying attention and things get loose or not put on correctly (just as if you put too many bags on the stroller or hit a pothole).